Winner Take All (1932 film): Plot

 Rising boxer Jimmy Kane is sent from New York City to the Rosario Ranch and Hot Springs in New Mexico to regain his health after spending too much time with women and drink.
 There he meets young widow Peggy Harmon and her son Dickie.
 She eventually falls in love with him, and he likes her too.
 When Jimmy finds out that she will have to cut short her son's treatment because she will not receive an insurance payout, Jimmy takes on a tough fight in Tijuana to raise the $600 she needs.
 The marks on his face show Peggy where the money came from.

 Jimmy returns to New York.
 After one fight, he is introduced by Roger Elliot to flighty, flirty socialite Joan Gibson.
 He soon falls for her, and he mistakes her interest in him as love.
 When Pop Slavin, Jimmy's manager, arranges for him to fight for the lightweight championship, Jimmy turns it down.
 Instead, he secretly goes to a plastic surgeon to have his nose and cauliflower ear fixed after Joan remarks that he would almost be handsome if it were not for those features.
-He gets etiquette lessons from Forbes.
+He takes etiquette lessons from Forbes.
 When he springs his surprise on Joan, she is not amused.
 She complains to a friend that he is no longer different and colorful.

 Jimmy has Pop set up fights with lesser foes.
 He changes his style, boxing rather than punching, to avoid risking damage to his new face.
 The fans boo him.
 Meanwhile, Pop sends for Peggy.
 Jimmy has to tell her that he is seeing someone else.

 Joan's butler tells Jimmy that she is not home, but he bursts in on her party.
 He tells her that he will fight one last time, for the championship, after which - win or lose - they will get married.
 He sends her ringside tickets.

 The night of the fight, Jimmy is concerned when he does not see Joan there.
 He sends Rosebud to call and find out where she is.
 After one round, in which Jimmy once again avoids contact, Rosebud reports that Joan is leaving on an ocean liner in about twenty minutes.
 Jimmy attacks furiously and knocks out the champion.
-Then he takes a taxi to the pier.
+Then he takes a taxi to the pier (still wearing his boxing shorts and gloves).
 When he finds Joan, she lies and tells him that her sister needs her, but when Roger Elliot enters the cabin, it all becomes clear.
-Jimmy punches Roger and kicks Joan when she bends over Roger's unconscious body.
-Jimmy then proposes to Peggy.
+Jimmy punches out Roger and kicks Joan when she bends over Roger's unconscious body and flees the liner.
+Jimmy then proposes to Peggy, once again with a bandaged nose and cauliflower ear.